MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/function-calling-migration-guide.md

 ---
-title: Migrating to the new Function Calling model
+title: Migrating to the new Function Calling capabilities
-description: Describes the steps for SK caller code to migrate from the current function calling model, represented by the `ToolCallBehavior` class, to the new one represented by the `FunctionChoiceBehavior` class.
+description: Describes the steps for SK caller code to migrate from the current function calling capabilities, represented by the `ToolCallBehavior` class, to the new one represented by the `FunctionChoiceBehavior` class.
 zone_pivot_groups: programming-languages
 author: SergeyMenshykh
 ms.topic: conceptual